Likelihood Analysis of Supersymmetric SU(5) GUTs: One-Dimensional Likelihood Functions

 The $\cha1 - \neu1$ coannihilation region is prominent in the previous figures, and also contains parameter sets that are preferred at the 68\% CL.
 Hence a small $\cha1 - \neu1$ mass difference is also allowed at the $\Delta \chi^2 \gtrsim 1$ level, as seen in the left panel of Fig.~\ref{fig:chachi2}, although the best-fit point has $\mcha1 - \mneu1 \sim 470 \gev$.
 However, values of the $\cha1$ lifetime that are allowed at the 95\% CL are all too short to provide a long-lived particle signal, as seen in the right panel of Fig.~\ref{fig:chachi2}. \footnote{For conditions to have a long-lived $\cha1$ with a bino-like LSP: see, e.g., \cite{Rolbiecki:2015gsa}.}

-We now discuss the one-dimensional likelihood functions for electroweak precision observables and observables in the flavour sector.
-The upper left panel of Fig.~\ref{fig:otherchi2} shows that for \gmt.
-We see that the global minimum occurs for $\Delta \gmt \simeq 0.4 \times 10^{-9}$, with $\Delta \chi^2 \lesssim - 2$ compared to the case $\Delta \gmt = 0$. {We see again that} the SUSY SU(5) GUT model is able to mitigate slightly the discrepancy between the SM and the measurement of \gmt, {although it} does not provide a substantial improvement over the SM prediction.
+We now discuss the one-dimensional likelihood functions for electroweak precision observables and observables in the flavour sector shown in Fig.~\ref{fig:otherchi2}, together with the current experimental measurements and their uncertainties shown as dotted grey lines.
+The upper left panel displays \gmt, and we see that the global minimum occurs for $\Delta \gmt \simeq 0.4 \times 10^{-9}$, with $\Delta \chi^2 \lesssim - 2$ compared to the case $\Delta \gmt = 0$. {We see again that} the SUSY SU(5) GUT model is able to mitigate slightly the discrepancy between the SM and the measurement of \gmt, {although it} does not provide a substantial improvement over the SM prediction.

 As for $\Mh$, as shown in the upper right panel of Fig.~\ref{fig:otherchi2} the $\chi^2$ function is minimized close to the nominal experimental value, and is quite symmetric, showing no indication of any tension in the SUSY SU(5) GUT model fit.
 Likewise, the best-fit value of $\MW$ (lower left panel of Fig.~\ref{fig:otherchi2}) is highly compatible with the experimental measurement, and that for \bsdmm\ (lower right panel) is very close to the SM prediction, and hence also compatible with the experimental measurement.
 We note that, whereas values of \bsdmm\ that are slightly larger than the SM value are possible, smaller values are strongly disfavoured in the SUSY SU(5) GUT model.